cdot/OneWIre/README.md

 Only thermometer devices directly attached to the main 1-wire bus (i.e. not connected through couplers) are supported.
 Other sensors, and couplers, should be fairly easy to add by following the patterns used by digitemp.

+Development on Linux was done using Netbeans, and the jar re-used within Android Studio for the android port (see my FingerInTheAir project for this part)